What is the Galveston Diet:

 As mentioned earlier, Intermittent Fasting is a powerful tool for improved health, especially during menopause.
 If you have not yet tried intermittent fasting it should be something you consider.
 There is a specific type of Intermittent fasting called ‘fasting with food’ that was developed by Dr. Valter Longo at The University of Southern California.
 His system is called Prolon.

-Prolon has recently gained a bunch of attention in Hollywood and elsewhere as a great way to get the benefits of fasting without the pain of zero calories.
+Prolon fast has recently gained a bunch of attention in Hollywood and elsewhere as a great way to get the benefits of fasting without the pain of zero calories.
 Prolon is a system that provides you small portions of specific foods that allow your body to stay in a fasting mode.
 It is a genius system and one that we highly recommend trying.

 Not only will this system help you to lose fat but it will also help rejuvinate and recycle intracellular components in your body.
 The benefits of Prolon are detailed in this review.

-How much does the Galveston Diet cost?
+How Much Does the Galveston Diet Cost?

 To get full access to the Galveston diet, you will have to pay a one-time fee of $59.
 Once you’re a member you will get access to several different benefits, including: